geoschem/GCClassic/docs/source/gcc-guide/01-startup/login-env-files-intel.rst

    are there will be a software module system installed, with commands similar to those listed above.

-Then you can activate these seetings from the command line by typing:
+Then you can activate these settings from the command line by typing:

 .. code-block:: console